bomonike/bomonike.github.io/ai-benchmarks.md

 BTW I'm working on a website to encourage such evaluations and contributions, by giving out rewards and recognition (including cash).
 Let me know if you're interested.

+A concern about AI benchmarks is data contamination, where test questions leak into training data, enabling models to "memorize" answers instead of reasoning that connect concepts rather than just recalling facts.
+Thus, the Massive Multitask Language Understanding (MMLU) benchmark that evaluates language understanding is enhanced by <a target="_blank" href="https://github.com/TIGER-AI-Lab/MMLU-Pro">MMLU-Pro</a> with broader and more challenging tasks.
+Its <a target="_blank" href="https://huggingface.co/spaces/TIGER-Lab/MMLU-Pro">Leaderboard</a> now exceeds 90%
+over its 12,000 rigorously curated questions from academic exams and textbooks, spanning 14 diverse domains including Biology, Business, Chemistry, Computer Science, Economics, Engineering, Health, History, Law, Math, Philosophy, Physics, Psychology, and Others.

+To raise the difficulty and reduce the chance of success through random guessing, ten <a target="_blank" href="https://huggingface.co/datasets/TIGER-Lab/MMLU-Pro">answer options</a> are given.

 ## LLMs by subject category